cloudflare/cloudflare-docs/content/network-interconnect/pni-and-peering/_index.md

 ---
-title: Peering portal setup
+title: PNI and peering setup
 pcx_content_type: tutorial
 updated: 2023-04-04
 weight: 4
 ---

-# Peering portal setup
+# PNI and peering setup

 You can use a peering portal, such as PeeringDB, to view and maintain your database of peering locations.